whisthq/whist/container-images/chrome/README.md

 Building the container
 `docker build -t chrome . `

-To run the container
+To build and run, run the following in the root of the project `./runchrome.sh`

-`docker run -it -p 5900:5900 -e VNC_SERVER_PASSWORD=password -t chrome`
+The runchrome script contains fixes for networking issues when setting up the firewall.

 Then open up vnc and connect it to 5900 with the VNC_SERVER_PASSWORD